ACE Kids Act

 The Advancing Care for Exceptional Kids Act (ACE Kids Act) is a congressional proposal to improve how care is delivered to America’s children with complex medical conditions on Medicaid.

-Once enacted into law, the ACE Kids Act will:
+The ACE Kids Act will:

 - Improve coordination of care for children to reduce the burden on families